boschresearch/blech-doc/website/content/en/docs/user-manual/statements.md

 Activities may only return from their main thread.
 In other words `return` must not occur inside a branch of a `cobegin` statement.
+This is a design decision which avoids cases in which multiple branches could return a value and it is not clear which one "wins" the race.
+Furthermore, even if only one branch could return, it still would not be clear whether concurrent branches will execute their reactions entirely or not.
+For the sake of a clear and easy to understand semantics the above restriction is enforced.

 Mind the difference between activity return values and activity output values.
 Outputs are set in every reaction of the activity.